 Andrew is one of the elite band of National Hunt jockeys to have ridden over 1000 winners, retiring in 2018.
 He became a Trustee in 2016.

-Sam is a successful businessman and highly-regarded and successful amateur jockey.
+Sam is a successful businessman and is highly-regarded as a successful amateur jockey.
 He became a Trustee in 2012.

 We are acutely aware that the Coronavirus continues to have a significant and negative impact upon many of our beneficiaries.
 We are well positioned to offer help and support to those affected and would encourage you to make contact with us.